DigiNode-Tools/diginode-tools/README.md

 DigiNode Tools v0.4.3 - 2022-07-23
 - Improvement: Add flag for skipping package update check at startup (some VPS won't let you update)
+- Fix: When performing a DigiAsset Node Only setup, it now checks for NodeJS
+- Various other fixes to make it easy to run DigiNode Tools on a VPS

 DigiNode Tools v0.4.2 - 2022-07-23
 - Improvement: Current block count in Status Monitor now has thousands seperated by commas